+The German government is very open to foreign investment.
 European citizens do not need special work permits or work visas to invest or develop a business in Germany.
 However, different conditions may apply to non-European Union nationals according to their country of origin.

-Financial requirements to set up a business in Germany
+Requirements for setting up a business in Germany

 Federal Ministry of Economics and Energy www.existenzgruender.de

 How to Germany - setting a business www.howtogermany.com